micmejia/bible-dump/NKJV/Genesis/Gen 28.md

 so that I come back to my father's house in peace, then the Lord shall be my God.

 ###### 22
-And this stone which I have set as a pillar shall be God's house, and of all that You give me I will surely give a [^e]tenth to You." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Genesis 28:1 _commanded_ [^b]: Genesis 28:4 Lit. _Of your sojournings_ [^c]: Genesis 28:15 _protect_ [^d]: Genesis 28:19 Lit. _House of God_ [^e]: Genesis 28:22 _tithe_
+And this stone which I have set as a pillar shall be God's house, and of all that You give me I will surely give a [^e]tenth to You."